 Meetin.gs is a personal scheduler that is compatible with Google Workspace and Office 365.
 It works best via mobile devices that operate on Android and iOS.
 Like many other applications, it allows you to make your own page — with a unique URL you can send out — devoted to your calendar.
 You can customize the length, location, and style of meeting you want, then send out invitations.

 This app allows the user to see all of their meetings on a timeline and takes agenda or meeting notes within the application for everyone to access.
 The crowd-sourcing and sharing feature make it easy to pass notes or agendas to your employers or employees.

 X.ai is debatably one of the most unique apps in this list, as it's run entirely by artificial intelligence.
 Once again, if privacy is your concern, this may not be the service for you, but if you prefer efficiency, this is a good option.

 It's compatible with Google apps, Okta, and Outlook.
-When you register your account, you allow access to all of your pertinent information -- calendar, contacts, email, IDs, etc.
+When you register your account, you allow access to all of your pertinent information — calendar, contacts, email, and more.